ghoomfrog/kid/README.md

 Using `:` with an undefined key automatically assigns an empty space to it.

-If we omit keys from assignments, the space returns the item instead of itself when evaluated.
+If we omit keys from assignments, the space immediately returns the item instead of itself when evaluated.

 ```kid
 otherQuantities =